Looking to migrate your store from Shopify to Woocommerce? Read our guide

 We’ll take a closer look at each option in a moment.

-- Build a basic WooCommerce store using the intuitive page builder
+- Design a basic WooCommerce store using the intuitive page builder

 Your first migration option is to import and export your store content manually, using a CSV file.
 This enables you to download all your products on your Shopify store and import them into WooCommerce.